stsievert/salmon/_sources/index.rst.txt

 ==================================

 Salmon is a tool to easily allow collection of "triplet queries."
-These queries are of the form "is object :math:`a` more similar to object :math:`b` or :math:`b`?"
-An example is shown below with facial similarities:
+These queries are relative similarity judgments of the form "is object :math:`a` or :math:`b` closer to object :math:`h`?"
+An example is shown below with facial
+similarities:

 .. image:: imgs/query.png
    :width: 300px
    :align: center

 These queries are interesting because they provide some relative similarity
-structure: a response might indicate that object :math:`a` is closer to object :math:`b` than object :math:`c` as determined by humans and the instructions they are given.
+structure: a response might indicate that objects :math:`h` and :math:`a` are more similar than objects :math:`h` and :math:`b` as determined by humans and the instructions they are given.
 For example, these triplet queries have been used by psychologists to determine what facial emotions human find similar:

 .. image:: imgs/face-embedding.png
    :width: 500px